cameron-martin/jsPi/README.md

 * The computation must be able to be split up into quite self-contained chunks
 * Javascript is quite inefficient for raw number-crunching (I think)
 * There's probably other stuff too...
+* How are results verified?
+The only way I can think of is to make multiple clients do the computation, along with a proof of work, then assume that most people aren't malicous.

 ### TODO
 * Make it work